ylian817/ylian.github.io/_pages/about.md

 # 🔥 News

+* [2024.06] &nbsp;🎉🎉 Our paper "Bandwidth-Aware and Overlap-Weighted Compression for Communication-Efficient Federated Learning." is accepted at ICPP 2024.
+This work finds that the overlapness between indexes of compressed client model parameters demonstrates important information that can be utilized to adjust averging weights. ([paper]())
 * [2024.05] &nbsp;🎉🎉 Our paper "Evolving Symbolic Pruning Metric From Scratch for Large Language Models." is accepted at ICML 2024.
 This work finds new pruning metric to prune LLMs to achieve SOTA performance under the same sparsity ratio. ([paper]())
 * [2024.03] &nbsp;🎉🎉 VMRNN is available.
 This work proposes the VMRNN cell, a new recurrent unit that integrates the strengths of Vision Mamba blocks with LSTM.
 We construct a network centered on VMRNN cells to tackle spatiotemporal prediction tasks effectively. ([paper](https://arxiv.org/abs/2403.16536), [code](https://github.com/yyyujintang/VMRNN-PyTorch))
 * [2024.01] &nbsp;🎉🎉 Our paper "FedImpro: Measuring and Improving Client Update in Federated Learning" is accepted at ICLR 2024. ([paper](https://arxiv.org/pdf/2402.07011.pdf),[code](https://github.com/wizard1203/FedImpro)).
 This work trains the high-level neural network on reconstructed feature distributions, to accelerate FL training and enhance the model performance.